SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%209.JPG)

 In the first field, you can select a folder, where the *Race Strategist* will save the race data for after race analysis using the ["Race Reports"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#race-reports) tool.
 Whether a report for a specific race will be saved, can be selected with "Save Race Report" setting further down below, which is specific for a given simulator.
 Choose this simulator with the "Simulator" dropdown menu, before you change one of the settings beneath.
 Then you can customize some parts of the statistical algorithms of Cato, the Virtual Race Strategist.
 The first field defines the number of laps, Cato uses to populate its data collection.
 During this period, most of the functions of Cato are not available, but the predictions of dynamic values will be much more precise afterwards.
 The second field, *Statistical Window*, is also quite important.
 It defines the number of recent laps, which are used for each and every statistical calculation, for example the standard deviation of tyre pressures.
 The next field, *Damping Factor*, can be used to influence the calculation weight for each of those laps.
+With the "Save Telemetry" setting you specify, whether the telemetry data of the last session will be saved for further analysis in the "Strategy Workbench" tool.
+Although possible, I do not recommend to use “Ask” here, since it might interfere with a similar question by the Race Engineer to save your tyre pressures.

 Note: The settings for loading and saving the *Race Settings* specified on *Race Engineer* tab apply for the Virtual Race Strategist as well.